WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

 We explain how to set up permalinks in a separate step-by-step tutorial.

-The Post Author module displays a list of all registered site members with author permissions and allows you to change the author of the post by selecting a new author from the drop-down menu …
+This feature displays a list of all your site’s registered authors and allows you to change the post author attribute by selecting a new post author from the drop-down menu …

-Note: This module only displays on your post editor if you have multiple persons assigned the role of author on your website.
+Note: This feature only displays on your post if you have multiple registered users on your web site with authoring rights.

 Next Step …

-Now that you know more about the Post features do, the next step is to actually create an effective post for your business in WordPress.
+Now that you have a better understanding of the Post area features are, the next step is to learn how to actually create a new post in WordPress.

-This is the end of section 1 of this tutorial
+This is the end of section one of this tutorial

-To view the rest of this tutorial, click the link below:
+To view Part 2, click the link below: